miamtech/mealz-documentation/docs/web_ssr/main-features/pre-rendered-components.md

 sidebar_position: 1
 ---

-# Pre-rendered components
+# Pre-rendered custom elements

-As previously explained, to use our pre-rendered components, you must retrieve them through a dedicated route, similar to how you retrieve data from a CRUD API.
+As previously explained, to use our pre-rendered custom components, you must retrieve them through a dedicated route, similar to how you retrieve data from a CRUD API.

 ## Components parameters